pridapablo/ITESM-syntaxHighlighter-TC2037/OnePager.md

   the line being processed.

-- The charDetector/3 iterates recursively through the input line, character by character (complexity O(m)) to identify the language constructs.
+- The charDetector/3 iterates recursively through the input line, character by character (complexity O(m)), to identify the language constructs.

-- All other functions have a time complexity of O(1), since they are used to construct the output HTML with predetermined strings.
+- All other functions have a time complexity of O(1), as they are used to construct the output HTML with predetermined strings.

 ### Time Complexity Summary